karaandres/GitHub_and_RStudio_Workshop/README.md

 ### Objectives
 - Learn when and why GitHub is useful
 - Explore creating your own GitHub repo
-- Communicate between RStudio with GitHub
+- Learn to communicate between RStudio with GitHub
 - Run through an example workflow